project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 -------------------------------------

-Though this is a single notebook, one of the powers of Project Hadron is the ability to reload componant state across new notebooks, not just locally but even across locations and teams.
-To load our componant state we use the same factory method ``from_env`` passing the unique component name ``hello_comp`` which reloads the Domain Contract.
+Though this is a single notebook, one of the powers of Project Hadron is the ability to reload component state across new notebooks, not just locally but even across locations and teams.
+To load our component state we use the same factory method ``from_env`` passing the unique component name ``hello_comp`` which reloads the Domain Contract.
 We have now reinstated our origional component state and can continue to work on